digiLab-ai/uncertainty-engine-sdk/README.md

 client = Client()
 ```

-If you with to use a different environment you can create a `Client` for a named environment:
+To create a `Client` for a named environment:

 ```python
 from uncertainty_engine import Client